piratar/backup-scripts/README.md

 1. Create MySQL/PostgreSQL dumps and tar archives in `~/backups.insecure/latest`.
 2. Encrypt these dumps with the public PGP key of chosen trusted parties and store in `~/backups/dayN` and `~/backups/wkM`.
-3. Synchronize the `~/backups/` folder to remote storage using rsync.
+3. Synchronize the `~/backups/` folder to remote storage using rsync and send an email to admins indicating success or failure.
 4. Run backups once per day (via cron), or on-demand before upgrades

 ### Details & rationale